sbchou/AI_Projects/decision_tree_learning/README.md

 http://en.wikipedia.org/wiki/ID3\_algorithm

 Files:

 * README.md
 * restaurant\_training.csv, the training data
 * restaurant\_test.csv, the testing data
-    * tree\_learner.py
-    which will generate:
+* tree\_learner.py, which will generate:
 * classifier.py

 TO RUN:

-    * to run the tree-learning algorithm, type the command: python tree_learner.py restaurant_training.csv
+* to run the tree-learning algorithm, type the command:
+* python tree\_learner.py restaurant\_training.csv
 * This creates a classifying script using your generated tree in the file classifier.py.

-    * To run the classifier on the given test data, run: python classifier.py restaurant_test.csv
+* To run the classifier on the given test data, run:
+* python classifier.py restaurant\_test.csv

 * This will output the classifications to the screen.

 TEST RESULTS:

 * For restaurant\_test.csv we get the following classifications:
-        Yes
+* Yes
-        No
+* No
-        Maybe
+* Maybe

 REFERENCES